-The observed plume opacity Opa opacity opacity values, Opa opacity values, Opa opacity values, Opa opacity opacity values.
-For example, if the firing rate was six pulses per minute, the observed opacity would be determined by the 37 largest individual opacity values.
+The observed plume opacity shall be determined by the greatest individual actual opacity values, in a 60-minute period such that the sum of the respective time pulse is greater than six minutes.
+For example, if the firing rate was six pulses per minute, the observed opacity would be determined by the largest 37 opacity values.